-I thank Said Mughabghab for his detailed explanation of the use of his published resonance parameters which were used in ENDF/B-VIII evaluations.
-I thank Dave Brown and Ramon Arcilla, Jr., of the National Nuclear Data Center (NNDC), Brookhaven National Laboratory, for supplying the original ENDF/B-VIII, used in this project.
+I thank Said Mughabghab for his detailed explanation of the use of his published resonance parameters which were widely used in ENDF/B-VIII.0 evaluations.
+I thank Dave Brown and Ramon Arcilla, Jr., of the National Nuclear Data Center (NNDC), Brookhaven National Laboratory, for supplying the original ENDF/B-VIII.0, used in this project.
 I thank Janice Arwood and Mark Baird (RSICC, Oak Ridge) for carefully handling, checking and recommending improvements for each version of POINT.
-I thank Nancy Larsen, Bob MacFarlane, Maurice Greene, and, Mike Dunn, for their comparison of their cross section processing codes (SAMMY, NJOY and AMPX) against the PREPRO codes.
-These comparisons have led to significant improvements in the accuracy and reliability of the results produced by all four codes (SAMMY, NJOY, AMPX, PREPRO).
-I thank Jean-Christophe Sublet (NDS, IAEA, Vienna), who contributed so many GREAT ideas for me to incorporate into my PRERO codes.
-I thank Andrej Trkov and Kira Nathani (NDS, IAEA, Vienna) for editing my reports into a form suitable for publication by the Nuclear Data Section, IAEA.
+I thank Nancy Larsen, Bob MacFarlane, Maurice Greene, Mike Dunn, and Valentin Sinitsa, for their comparison of their cross section processing codes (SAMMY, NJOY, AMPX and GRUCON) against the PREPRO codes.
+These comparisons have led to significant improvements in the accuracy and reliability of the results produced by all codes (SAMMY, NJOY, AMPX, GRUCON, PREPRO).
+I thank Andrej Trkov, Bojan Zefran, Jean-Christophe Sublet (NDS, IAEA, Vienna), who contributed so many GREAT ideas for me to incorporate into my PREPRO codes.
+I thank Roberto Capote Noy and Kira Nathani (NDS, IAEA, Vienna) for editing my reports into a form suitable for publication by the Nuclear Data Section, IAEA.